You’re considered an international student based on your citizenship – even if you're studying in Australia.

 For more information on student visas, see Department of Home Affairs

 Requirements vary by course.
-Usually, to apply for a graduate research degree, you first need to determine your research topic and find a supervisor.
+Usually, to apply for a graduate research course, you first need to determine your research topic and find a supervisor.
 Some graduate schools advertise available projects.
-Visit Find a Course for the requirements of the degree that interests you.
-You will need to be able to commit to the workload required by the degree.
+Visit Find a Course for the requirements of the course that interests you.
+You will need to be able to commit to the workload required by the course.

 Finding a supervisor

-Check with the course you're applying for to see if you need to find a supervisor for your degree before applying.
+Check with the course you're applying for to see if you need to find a supervisor for your course before applying.

 If so, you want to make sure the supervisors you choose are right for your needs and can support you in your research.
 Support from supervisors does not guarantee admission, nor does it guarantee a scholarship or financial assistance.

 For help finding a supervisor, visit Find an expert